Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Related Work

 \section{Related Work}

 \citet{mahajan-shaikh-2021-need} categorize MPC corpora into three types: Spoken Unscripted, Spoken Scripted, and Written.
+In this section, we discuss unscripted MPCs (both Spoken and Written).

+Corpora containing transcriptions of spoken unscripted MPCs typically rely on in-person meetings, e.g. AMI \cite{10.1007/11677482_3} and ICSI \cite{1198793}.
+Non-verbal cues, the physical environment and overlapping turns are elements that significantly shape such interaction dynamics, while these factors are typically absent in written interactions.
+Moreover, these datasets lack addressee information, making them unsuitable for our intended analyses.

-In this work, we address Spoken Unscripted and Written MPCs.
-Spoken Unscripted MPCs typically occur in in-person discussions, with spontaneous interactions.
-Written MPCs, on the other hand, are characteristic of online platforms: here conversations unfold asynchronously, often due to platform-specific constraints.
-While social media allow for rapid collection of large-scale written MPCs, these datasets often come with incomplete interaction metadata.
-Many datasets record only explicit reply-to relationships, neglecting implicit addressees and richer conversational dynamics \cite{ouchi-tsuboi-2016-addressee, zhang-etal-2018-conversations, chang-danescu-niculescu-mizil-2019-trouble}. \citet{weiEtAl2023} point out that well-known MPC corpora \cite{ritter-etal-2010-unsupervised, baumgartner2020pushshiftredditdataset, lowe-etal-2015-ubuntu} are useful for response generation, but not for more interactive tasks.
-Only most recent efforts focus on capturing conversational dynamics (i.e., go beyond text content) \cite{hua-etal-2024-get}.
+Written MPCs (WMPCs), on the other hand, are characteristic of online platforms where conversations unfold asynchronously without overlapping.
+While social media allow for rapid collection of large-scale WMPCs, these datasets often come with incomplete interaction metadata.
+Many datasets record only explicit reply-to relationships, neglecting implicit addressees and richer conversational dynamics \cite{ouchi-tsuboi-2016-addressee, zhang-etal-2018-conversations, chang-danescu-niculescu-mizil-2019-trouble}. \citet{weiEtAl2023} point out that well-known WMPC corpora \cite{ritter-etal-2010-unsupervised, baumgartner2020pushshiftredditdataset, lowe-etal-2015-ubuntu} are useful for response generation, but not for more interactive tasks.
+Only most recent efforts focus on capturing conversational dynamics, i.e., going beyond text content \cite{penzo-etal-2024-putting, hua-etal-2024-get}.
+Among these datasets, the Ubuntu IRC corpus \cite{ouchi-tsuboi-2016-addressee} is the only dataset that we can use as a comparison for this work.
+Indeed, it is possible to retain from the initial set of $700\,000$ WMPCs only those with the same number of messages, number of users and structural constraints as in our synthetic WMPCs, obtaining a set of conversations with a size comparable to our synthetic datasets (details in Section \ref{subsec:global-analysis-expl}).

-Structural analyses of social communication networks have primarily focused on interaction patterns across multiple conversations \cite{panzarasa2009patterns, coletto2017motif, 10.1145/3178876.3186139, felmlee2021dyads}.
+Structural analyses of social communication networks have primarily focused on interaction patterns across multiple conversations \cite{coletto2017motif, 10.1145/3178876.3186139, felmlee2021dyads}.
 This confirms the relevance of such structures in studying conversation dynamics.
 However, our focus is on interactions emerging within a single conversation rather than across multiple discussions, applying the same structural analysis techniques.